cdapio/cdap/cdap-docs/developer-guide/source/tools.rst

     # Load configuration from JSON File
     config = Config().read_from_file('auth_config.json')

-    # Configure the authentication client with the Config object
+    # Configure the Authentication Client with the Config object
     authentication_client.configure(config)

     # Check if authentication is enabled in the CDAP instance